 We value the time and commitment given by volunteers and unlike some other organizations we do not ask for registration fees or money to work with us.
 However we do rely on the generosity of sponsors and donors for us to continue and improve our support of the poor and disadvantaged in Prey Chrouk Commune.
 We invite prospective volunteers, if possible, to undertake some fundraising prior to arrival, no matter how small.
 We can guarantee that all such monies will go directly to the benefit of the children and villagers.

-We are appoximately 40 Km’s from Siem Reap (West).
-As the last 7 -8 Km’s are on dirt roads, which are subject to flooding in the wet season, it can be diffcult for access by cars.
+We are appoximately 45 Km’s from Siem Reap (West).
+As the last 7 -8 Km’s are on dirt roads, which are subject to flooding in the wet season, it can be difficult for access by cars.
 It is better to use a “Moto” or Tuk Tuk.
-We have a Tuk Tuk driver from the village who works in Siem Reap and will be pleased to arrange transport.
-His name is Mr Rith tele no: 012297220.
-If you cannot contact Mr Rith, speak to Mr Sophach (contact details on the Contact Us page).
-Tuk Tuk cost are between 18 – 20US$.
+We have a Tuk Tuk driver from the village who works in Siem Reap and will be pleased to arrange transport via Mr Sophach (contact details on the Contact Us page).
+Tuk Tuk costs are variable but should be less than 20$for example.
+The journey will be about 1 hr 30mins.

 We have a traditional Khmer style village house for our volunteers to stay in.
 It is of wood construction on stilts.
 It is spacious and equipped for a maximum of 3 volunteers at any one time.
 We provide a mosquito net, sleeping mat and blankets.
-We have a small kitchen area with a gas cooker (one ring), plates, bowls, cutlery etc. You may wish to bring your own.
-We have a water filter for drinking water and water is supplied.
+We have some cooking facilities with a gas cooker (one ring), plates, bowls, cutlery etc. You may wish to bring your own.
+We have a water filter as well as supplying drinking water.
+We ask for a donation of 10US$ per week to cover accommodation costs etc.

-We have no mains electricity but have a battery that powers two lights in the house, we also have a fan.
+We have limited mains electricity. that powers lights in the house, we also have a fan.
 There are no facilities for computer use other than 3G on a local network.
-The cost of a battery recharge in the village is approx: 1800 riel per charge which lasts between 7 – 10 days according to use.

 Under the house we have hammocks for relaxation.